badcodecat/.github/CODE_OF_CONDUCT.md

 ### Reporting and Contact Information

-If you notice a violation of this Code of Conduct, please contact <libre-toontown@outlook.com>
+If you notice a violation of this Code of Conduct, please contact me at @badcodecat:matrixapp.chat (matrix <https://matrix.to/#/@badcodecat:matrixapp.chat>)
 For discussions about improving the Code of Conduct, please open an issue.

 ### Enforcement